sprnva/docs/app/views/update/v1.x/file-structure.md

-# # File Structure
+# File Structure
 ---
-Sprnva file structure is tailored to mimic the design of MVC framework so that if you step into the massive framework like Laravel or CodeIgniter you are familiar with the structure.
+Sprnva file structure is tailored to be a MVC framework so that if you step into the massive frameworks like Laravel or CodeIgniter you are familiar with the structure.

 ![alt text](public/storage/images/file_structure.png)